OscarMoliina/neuralogic/README.md

 # neuralogic

+### Done
+- LogicGates Merge
+- XOR example (and others!)

 ### To-Do
-- Logic Gates Merge
 - Modify input assignment
   - Do not make inputs necessary to initialize a LogicGate
   - Input size
-- XOR example
+- Save weigths for then merge with fixed weigths
 - Graphical Unit Interface